SOLAR-group/APIARTy/README.md

 ## Selected repair tools

+The following table shows the automated repair tools used for comparing their capabilities on detecting and fixing API misuses.

 | #  | Tool             | Language | Repository                             | Checkout SHA |
 | -- | ---------------  | -------- | -------------------------------------  | ------------ |
 | 1  | Nopol            | Java     | https://github.com/SpoonLabs/nopol     | bf4a92f      |